Introduction

 Done!
 Now go to your web browser and navigate to "http://localhost:8000" and you shall see the SPLIT PHP Framework's welcome page.

-In this section you will find detailed explanations for each of the main components you'll need in order to create and maintain an application with this framework.
+In this section you will find detailed explanations for each of the main resources you'll need in order to create and maintain an application with this framework.

 Service